 Last month, the news of the world ran a story headlined god mob burn tv licences.
 Adjective compressed or condensed, as into a tabloid; A newspaper having pages half the size of those of the average broadsheet, typically popular in style and dominated by sensational stories.
 The tabloid format is popular across the press industry.
 Adjective of or pertaining to a tabloid.

-An example of a tabloid is the national enquirer.
+1 from An example of a tabloid is the national enquirer.
 Tabloid (tabloids plural ) a tabloid is a newspaper that has small pages, short articles, and lots of photographs.
 From longman dictionary of contemporary english examples from the corpus tabloid • it was this morning's paper he had brought her, a national tabloid printed in london.
 A printed publication (usually issued daily or weekly) consisting of folded unstapled s. 'they argued about who made what allegation on what tabloid tv show' | meaning, pronunciation, translations and examples Tabloid newspaper meaning / tara maya's tales: Tabloid journalism, type of popular, largely sensationalistic journalism that takes its name from the format of a small newspaper, roughly half the size of an ordinary broadsheet.

 Administrated in or as in tabloids, or small condensed bits.